RSwarnkar/Challenge-Labs-AZ-104/Challenge Labs/Azure Monitor Master/Challenge 15 : Contoso Virtual Machine Monitoring.md

     ![](media/select-rg.png "Resource groups")

-1. Confirm you have a resource group **Challenge15-<inject key="DeploymentID" enableCopy="false"/>** present as shown in the below screenshot.
-You need to use the **Challenge15-<inject key="DeploymentID" enableCopy="false"/>** resource group through out this challenge.
+1. Confirm you have a resource group **Challenge15** present as shown in the below screenshot.
+You need to use the **Challenge15** resource group through out this challenge.

     ![](media/challenge15-rg.png "Resource groups")